CURENT/andes/docs/source/install.rst

      conda activate andes

-Environment activation needs to be executed every time a new Anaconda Prompt or shell is open.
+You will need to activate the ``andes`` environment every time in a new Anaconda Prompt or shell.

 Step 2: Add the ``conda-forge`` channel and set it as default